petermsiegel/F-string-APL/∆F_Help.md

 Ted  Templeton 12 High St
 ```

-Here's a slightly more interesting code expression, using the shortcut `$` (`⎕FMT`)
+Here's a slightly more interesting code expression, using the shortcut `$` (*i.e.* Dyalog's `⎕FMT`)
-to round Centrigade numbers to the nearest whole degree and Fahrenheit numbers to the nearest tenth of a degree.
+to round Centigrade numbers to the nearest whole degree and Fahrenheit numbers to the nearest tenth of a degree.
 (We could have used `0⍕⍪` and `1⍕⍪`, of course.)

 ```